Hybrid Synergy Drive: Paice

 Paice LLC received a patent for an improved hybrid vehicle with a controllable torque transfer unit ("Hybrid electric vehicle") and has additional patents related to hybrid vehicles.
 In 2010 Toyota agreed to license Paice's patents; terms of the settlement were not disclosed.

-In the settlement "The parties agree that, although certain Toyota vehicles have been found to be equivalent to a Paice patent, Toyota invented, designed and developed the Prius and Toyota’s hybrid technology independent of any inventions of Dr. Severinsky and Paice as part of Toyota’s long history of innovation".
+In the settlement "The parties agree that, although certain Toyota vehicles have been found to be equivalent to a Paice patent, Toyota invented, designed and developed the Prius and Toyota's hybrid technology independent of any inventions of Dr. Severinsky and Paice as part of Toyota's long history of innovation".

 Paice earlier entered into an agreement with Ford for the license of Paice's patent.

 Comparison with other hybrids

-Aisin Seiki Co., minority-owned by Toyota, supplies its versions of the HSD transmission system to Ford for use as the "Powersplit" e-CVT in the Ford Escape hybrid and Ford Fusion Hybrid.
+Aisin Seiki Co., minority-owned by Toyota, supplies its versions of the HSD transmission system to Ford for use as the HF35 "Powersplit" eCVT in the first-generation Ford Escape hybrid and Ford Fusion Hybrid.
+An updated version of this transmission was used in the 2013-2020 Ford Fusion Hybrid/Energi and the 2013-2018 Ford C-Max Hybrid/Energi.
+A further updated version (HF45) is used in the 2020-present Ford Escape Hybrid/Plug-in Hybrid.

 Nissan licensed Toyota's HSD for use in the Nissan Altima hybrid, using the same Aisin Seiki T110 transaxle as in the Toyota Camry Hybrid.
 The 2011 Infiniti M35h uses a different system of one electric motor and two clutches.

 In 2010, Toyota and Mazda announced a supply agreement for the hybrid technology used in Toyota's Prius model.